 Caring for the Old Manor in Chiddingstone Village

-We're working on some vital conservation work to the Old Manor house in Chiddingstone Village, one our rental properties.
-Using traditional materials and techniques, our team is helping to ensure its continued use and enjoyment as a treasured family home.
+Earlier this year we carried out some vital conservation work to the Old Manor house in Chiddingstone Village, one our rental properties.
+Using traditional materials and techniques, our team has ensured its continued use and enjoyment as a treasured family home.

 A special piece of British history